Myriad-Dreamin/tinymist/docs/tinymist/frontend/vscode.typ

 + Open settings.
 + Search for "Tinymist Root Path" and modify the value.
 + Reload the window or restart the vscode editor to make the settings take effect. *Note:* you must provide absolute paths.

+=== Managing Local Packages

++ Use `Typst: Create Typst Local Package` command to create a local package.
++ Use `Typst: Open Typst Local Package` command to open a local package.
++ View and manage a list of available local packages in the "PACKAGE" view in the activity bar.

 === Compiling PDF
 <compiling-pdf>